 An integral part of the Oran Park Raceway was the control tower.
-It had the offices for the Clerk of the Course, timekeepers, VIP suite, the press box, and general administration.
+It had offices for the Clerk of the Course, timekeepers, the VIP suite, the press box, and general administration.

 The control facilities in the early days at the track were very rudimentary.
 The first control tower used in 1962 by the members of the Singer Car Club, who established the track, was a double-decker bus.
-Race officials and timekeepers sat out in the open air under a canvas awning on the top of the bus at club race meetings.
+Race officials and timekeepers sat in the open air under a canvas awning on the top of the bus at club race meetings.

 Motorsport projected an image of style, excitement, thrills and spills that drew men and boys to the sport.
 Motorsport has been symbolized by bravery, strength, competitiveness, and masculinity.
 This imagery is still portrayed in motorsport like Formula One racing.

 The Spanish Mission building style emerged during the Inter-war period (1919-1939).
-It was characterised by terracotta roof tiles, a front loggia, rendering of brickwork and shaped parapets.
+It was characterised by terracotta roof tiles, front loggia, rendering of brickwork and shaped parapets.

-The Spanish Mission building style was inspired by the American west coast influences, and the relationship between the automobile, rampant consumerism and the romance promoted by the motion pictures from Hollywood.
+The Spanish Mission building style was inspired by the American west coast influences and the relationship between the automobile, rampant consumerism and the romance promoted by the motion pictures from Hollywood.

-The Spanish Mission building style, according to Ian Kirk and Megan Martin from their survey of interwar service stations, was popular with service stations in the late 1920s and early 1930s, particularly in the Sydney area.
-In their survey, they discovered more than 120 original service stations surviving in New South Wales from the interwar years.
+According to Ian Kirk and Megan Martin from their survey of interwar service stations, the Spanish Mission building style was popular with service stations in the late 1920s and early 1930s, particularly in the Sydney area.
+Their survey discovered more than 120 original service stations surviving in New South Wales from the interwar years.

 Some examples of Interwar garages included the Broadway Garage and Service Station in Bellevue Hill, the former Seymour’s Service Station in Roseville, Malcolm Motors in King Street, Newtown and the Pyrmont Bridge Service Station in Pyrmont.
-Kirk and Martin have maintained that unlike the United States, early service stations in Australia were privately owned and did not have to be designed according to an oil company’s in-house style.
+Kirk and Martin have maintained that, unlike the United States, early service stations in Australia were privately owned and did not have to be designed according to an oil company’s in-house style.

-The Interwar period was one in which country towns and the city were increasingly dominated by motor vehicles.
+The interwar period was one in which country towns and the city were increasingly dominated by motor vehicles.
 It was a time when the fast and new, the exotic and sensual came to shape the style of a new age of modernism and competed with the traditional and conservative, the old and slow, and changes to social and cultural traditions.